 Agape Ministry Emergency Assistance Program – Families in a crisis can get emergency assistance.
 Services provided include access to a household items, food pantry, clothing, and limited financial assistance for utilities and electric bills.
 127 Lanark, San Antonio, Texas 78218, phone (210) 590-6655, or more information on Agape programs.

-Bulverde Food Pantry, Inc. – This is a local community-based service organization that is involved in helping people in crisis by supplying limited financial assistance, food and clothing, coordinating with local utility providers and enabling connections to appropriate support agencies for specific needs.
+Bulverde Food Pantry, Inc. – This is a local community-based service organization that is involved in helping people in crisis by supplying limited, food and clothing, offering free physical type goods and enabling connections to appropriate support agencies for specific needs.
 Address is 2295-1 Bulverde Rd, Bulverde, Texas 78163, dial (830) 438-7899

 San Antonio Department of Human Services administrates assistance programs for the city and Bexar County.
 Services are offered for the working poor, low income, disabled, unemployed, and others.
 Receive referrals to federal government benefits, emergency financial aid and self-sufficiency.

 - Child care vouchers and subsidies may be offered for parents that are working or in training.